US Sailing

 The United States Sailing Association (US Sailing) is the national governing body for sailing in the United States.
 Founded in 1897 and headquartered in Bristol, Rhode Island, US Sailing is a 501(c) (3) non-profit organization.
 US Sailing offers training and education programs for instructors and race officials, supports a wide range of sailing organizations and communities, issues offshore rating certificates, and provides administration and oversight of competitive sailing across the country, including National Championships and the US Sailing Team.

 US Sailing is responsible for selection and training of the US Sailing Team representing the United States in the Olympic Games.
-Sailors who eventually compete in the Olympics representing the United States, are coming from a well developed racing community in the USA.
-Sailboat racing can be found in colleges and universities, yacht clubs, sailing clubs and sailing schools.
+Sailors who eventually compete in the Olympics are coming from a well developed racing community in the U.S. Sailboat racing can be found in colleges and universities, yacht clubs, sailing clubs and sailing schools.
 This support produces sailors with solid sailing experience to compete in the Olympics.
-Sailors who compete in the Olympics, as have also gone on to become competitors in the America’s Cup and other races around the world.
-Paul Cayard, who previously (2021-2023) served as the Executive Director of the US Olympic Sailing Team is an example of someone who sailed (unsuccessfully) both in the Olympics and the America’s Cup.
+U.S. sailors also compete in the America's Cup and other races around the world.
+Paul Cayard, who previously (2021–2023) served as the executive director of the US Olympic Sailing Team is an example of someone who sailed (unsuccessfully) both in the Olympics and the America's Cup.